JRiver Media Center: View schemes

 View Schemes are the main way to browse through files in Media Center.
 Views can be created which help users see different parts of their library; these are effectively the same as database views.
 They are based on using metadata as criterion for creating a filtered list of files.

 The view system is very powerful and fully customizable.
 For example, a view could be made which shows only audio files in MP3 format which are longer than 3 minutes, or images taken in Africa in the year 2006.

 For ease of use, several default views exist which show files of a specified type only, including: audio, images, or video.

 Various view items, or panes, can be aligned to the top, left, right, or moved in drop-down menus, that can be used to further filter results.
 For example, one of the default views, artist/album, allows selecting a specific artist or album, or both, and shows files from that album or artist only.

 Once a view is created, it is automatically saved in the library and can be opened in the various user interfaces and searched using a real-time search box.
 The searches are customizable and possible on any field or tag in the library.

 Playlists

 JRiver Media Center allows the creation of playlists.
-It also can export playlists as M3U, M3U8, ASX, MPL, CSV.
+It also can export playlists as M3U, M3U8, ASX, MPL, or CSV.